Localized Multiple Kernel Learning---A Convex Approach: Lemmata and Proofs

-In this section we present our Rademacher complexity bounds for CLMKL, and present the proof of the achieved generalization error bounds (Theorem \ref{thm:genBound} in the main text).
-To start with, consider the notion of the Rademacher complexity \cite{bartlett2002rademacher}.
+In this section we present the proof of the achieved generalization error bounds (Theorem \ref{thm:genBound} in the main text).
+Denote $\bar{p}=\frac{2p}{p+1}$ for any $p\geq1$ and observe that $\bar{p}\leq2$, which implies $\bar{p}^*\geq2$.
+To start with, we give a discussion on the interpretation and tightness of Rademacher complexity bounds in Theorem \ref{thm:empirical-rademacher-bound}.